 St. Louis Cardinals

-Sportswriter William McHale started using the “Cardinals” name when covering the St. Louis club in the late 1890s.
-Prior to that, the team was known as the Brown Stockings, Browns, and Perfectoes.
+Sportswriter William McHale started using the “Cardinals” name when covering the game in the late 1890s.
+Prior to that, the team was known as the Brown Stockings, Browns, and Perfectos.
 The name apparently came from the brightly colored red socks.
-It’s all about the socks, we realize that, yes?
+It’s all about the socks, right?

 Team officials picked “Rockies” over “Bears,” which had the support of the Denver newspaper and many fans.